paulomur/land_change_conflict/README.md

 2. The second script takes the annual asset created in step 1 and using a basemap in 2002 stratafied points in six classes.
-We also used another year to improve training.
+We also used another years to improve training.
 The code exports annual land-use maps for each year.